Fast computation of elliptic curve isogenies in characteristic two: Applications

 \begin{thm}[{\cite[Th.~1]{kohel96}}] There exists a deterministic algorithm that, given an elliptic curve $E$ over a finite field $k$ of $q$ elements, computes the isomorphism type of the endomorphism ring of $E$ and if a certain generalization of the Riemann hypothesis holds true, for any $\varepsilon>0$ runs in time $O(q^{1/3+\varepsilon})$. \end{thm}

-In our case of interest, the field of definition of the curves is rather small while the degrees of the isogenies are rather large.
-So, we can suppose that we are given the abstract structure $\mathcal{O}_\kappa$ of the endomorphism ring $\End(E)$ of $E$ as an order in an imaginary quadratic field $\kappa=\Q(\sqrt{-\Delta})$, $\Delta$ a primitive discriminant.
+Since in our case of interest, the field of definition of the curves is rather small while the degrees of the isogenies are rather large, we can suppose that we are given the endomorphism ring $\End(E)$ of $E$ as an order $\mathcal{O}_\kappa$ in an imaginary quadratic field $\kappa=\Q(\sqrt{-\Delta})$, $\Delta$ a primitive discriminant.
 For the sake of simplicity, we assume that this order is maximal, \textit{i.e.} equal to the ring of integers $\Z[\omega]$ of $\kappa$.